Image & Video APIs

 These are the props required to use CldImage:

-Prop Type Required Example More Info
+Prop Type Required Example Value More Info

-alt string Yes Dog catching a frisbee More Info
+alt string Yes "Dog catching a frisbee" alt

-height number/string Yes, unless using Next Image fill 600 More Info
+height number | string Yes, unless using Next Image fill {600}, "600" height

-src string Yes my-public-id A public ID or a full Cloudinary URL.
+src string Yes "my-public-id" A public ID or a full Cloudinary URL.

-width number/string Yes, unless using Next Image fill 600 More Info
+width number | string Yes, unless using Next Image fill {600}, "600" width

 Next Image props